pg018/Space-Titanic/README.md

 Name - name of passenger<br>

 The label is -
-Transported - Was passenger transported
+Transported - Was passenger transported<br><br>

+Finally, we have to predict for the rest of the passengers given in the test file.